-- 2.38 Working with the communities we serve to co-develop water management solutions unlocks multiple benefits for environment and society.
+- 2.41 Working with the communities we serve to co-develop water management solutions unlocks multiple benefits for environment and society.
 As part of the regional planning process we have engaged with multi-sector partners and environmental stakeholders across our catchments to identify novel options to improve the connectivity and resilience of the region.
 Through our existing programmes to improve the environment and our WINEP and PR24 process we are working as a business to better understand the benefits of these options and support their development and delivery.
-Our existing programmes to support development and delivery of catchment options are described later in this document. - 2.39 Working in partnership with The Rivers Trust and Thames Rivers Trust we plan to invest £5m into catchment partnerships over the next five years via our Catchment Partnership Support (CaPS) fund to build capacity and better support collaborative working.
-We plan to focus initially on three main themes in the first year, which will see The Rivers Trust lead on providing technical support regionally, the Thames Rivers Trust lead on capacity building locally through co-funding of a partnership officer, and increasing the amount of funding catchment partnership hosts are able to use for coordinating the partnership and its projects.
-Funding of £22k is available for each catchment partnership in our supply area; £10k to support hosting capacity and £12k for specific outputs like catchment plan development, comms and engagement.
+Our existing programmes to support development and delivery of catchment options are described later in this document. - 2.42 The WINEP programme presents us with a fantastic opportunity to accelerate progress in this area.
+We have proposed the accelerated rollout of our Smarter Water Catchments programme to improve more habitats, faster, under the banner of 'Rethinking Rivers', and are pleased that this proposed programme has received positive feedback from regulators.
+We are also proposing a regional WINEP investigation as part of WRSE to pilot catchment schemes at a regional level.
+This will accelerate understanding of which solutions could maximise wider benefit to the environment in different situations and at a landscape scale. - 2.43 Working in partnership with The Rivers Trust and Thames Rivers Trust we are investing £5m into catchment partnerships over the next five years via our Catchment Partnership Support (CaPS) fund to build capacity and better support collaborative working.
+We have focussed initially on three main themes in the first year, which has seen The Rivers Trust lead on providing technical support regionally, the Thames Rivers Trust lead on capacity building locally through co-funding of a partnership officer, and increasing the amount of funding catchment partnership hosts are able to use for co-ordinating the partnership and its projects.
+Funding of £22k was made available for each catchment partnership in our supply area; £10k to support hosting capacity and £12k for specific outputs like catchment plan development, comms and engagement.
 Improving the capacity within partner organisations and maturing our options appraisal process for catchment options are the key ways by which we can fully consider and realise the benefits of nature based solutions across our investment planning.
+Over this year: - a) 3 Catchment Partnerships (CPs) have completed their Terms of Reference - b) 4 CPs have completed and published their Catchment Plans - c) 5 CPs have established all necessary working groups - d) 96% of all CPs have benefited from additional training e.g. water quality monitoring, StoryMaps support - e) 4 new roles with host organisations have been partially funded - 2.44 In May 2023, as part of the CaPS fund, we began our competitive bid process to award funding to individual projects.
+We were impressed by the variety of projects submitted and level of detail within each application.
+The judging panel, including members from Thames Water, The Rivers Trust, Thames Rivers Trust and the Environment Agency peer reviewed each application and, considering the abundance of outstanding applications, we chose to increase the original funding of £100k.
+In total we're pleased to be able to fund £117,143 worth of projects across 8 Catchment Partnerships.
+The next round of funding will be available in September 2023.